Progress and achievement across the Curriculum

-With the removal of the National Standards and Ngā Whanaketanga Rumaki Māori last year, we signalled that the Ministry will work with the sector, students, parents, whānau, iwi and communities to focus on progress, as well as achievement, and on learning across the National Curriculum for students in Years 1 to 10.
+With the removal of the National Standards and Ngā Whanaketanga Rumaki Māori last year, we signalled that the Ministry will work with the sector, students, parents, whānau, iwi and communities to focus on progress and achievement across the National Curriculum.

-By focusing on progress and achievement across the curriculum, teachers and kaiako can ensure learners have the support and learning opportunities they need.
-Parents and whānau will know what progress their children are making across the whole curriculum – including key capabilities for success in life, learning and work – and how they can help their children to move on in their learning.
+By focusing on progress and achievement across the National Curriculum, teachers and kaiako can ensure learners have the support and learning opportunities they need.
+Parents and whānau will know what progress their children are making across the National Curriculum – including key capabilities for success in life, learning and work – and how they can help their children to move on in their learning.

-Why we need to focus on progress and achievement across the curriculum
+Why we need to focus on progress and achievement across the National Curriculum

-The New Zealand Curriculum (external link) and Te Marautanga o Aotearoa (external link) set the direction for teaching and learning.
+The New Zealand Curriculum and Te Marautanga o Aotearoa set the direction for teaching and learning.
 They provide guidance and allow flexibility for schools and kura to design and deliver learning and teaching in ways that meet the needs and aspirations of students, ākonga and their whānau, and reflect their local context.

-While it’s important to know how well students are achieving in literacy and numeracy, te reo matatini and pāngarau, it’s also important to understand the progress each student is making, big or small, across the breadth of the curriculum – including in key capabilities.
+While it remains important to know how well students are achieving in literacy and numeracy, te reo matatini and pāngarau, it’s also important to understand the progress each student is making across the curriculum.

-Assessing and reporting on progress takes into account the starting point of each student, and helps teachers and kaiako to personalise learning – in other words, to provide the right learning opportunities and support for each student.
+Assessing and reporting on progress takes into account the starting point of each student, and helps teachers and kaiako to personalise learning - providing the right learning opportunities and support for each student.

 How you can be involved

-It’s important that everyone who has a role in supporting student learning has the chance to contribute to the work we’re doing to focus on progress and achievement across the curricula.
+It’s important that everyone who has a role in supporting student learning has the chance to contribute to this work.

 Last reviewed: Has this been useful?
 Give us your feedback